 As a wholesaler or distributor you may already have been independently dealing with one of our Co-operative members.
-Well, EAT Truffles still includes your preferred Eastern Australian Tablelands truffle (also known as Perigord, black truffle or Tuber melanosporum) supplier but they are now also supplying quality produce under the new EAT Truffles marketing brand of the NSW/Truffle Marketing Co-operative.
-When you deal with EAT Truffles, you’re still dealing with the grower direct as we are the supplier of choice for fresh graded black truffles in the NSW/ACT region.
+Well, EAT Truffle still includes your preferred Eastern Australian Tablelands truffle (also known as Perigord, black truffle or Tuber melanosporum) supplier but they are now also supplying quality produce under the new EAT Truffle marketing brand of the NSW/Truffle Marketing Co-operative.
+When you deal with EAT Truffle, you’re still dealing with the grower direct as we are the supplier of choice for fresh graded black truffles in the NSW/ACT region.
 To find out about our current black truffle supply or to enquire about our pricing, please contact us.

 The French black truffle is famous the world over, however the Eastern Australian Truffle is the same, Tuber melanosporum.
 In a blind test, few, if any would determine the difference.
 And there is a good reason for this.

 The quality of a truffle is derived not from its nation of origin, but the specific soil and climate in which it is grown.
 This is why the most famous producers of European truffles are locations where soil quality is scrupulously managed (particularly in regards to pH levels), where the summers are hot, winters are cold and frosts are a climatic normality.
 The Perigord region of France, the Italian north, and Teruel in Eastern Spain all experience these conditions.

 We encourage you to approach our truffles with the same expectations you would a truffle imported from France, Italy or Spain.
 We are certain you will not be disappointed!

 EAT Truffle produce are sold by class and weight.
 There are three classes: Extra Class, Class 1 and Class 2.
 The variables that are assessed when classifying each truffle include: